New terminal, automated people mover and redevelopment for the A380

 - A resurfacing project worth S$50m for both of the main runways was started in September 2007

-- Adding seating to departure lounges that serve the A380
+- Addition of seating to departure lounges that serve the A380

-- Expand the baggage handling system in terminals 1 and 2 to accommodate additional carousels and longer baggage belts
+- Expansion of the baggage handling system in terminals 1 and 2 to accommodate additional carousels and longer baggage belts

 MRT extension and automated people mover